Cheney rips Trump ‘death wish’ comments against McConnell: ‘Absolutely despicable, racist attack’

 Her work on the Jan.
 6 select committee has elevated that role, giving the Wyoming Republican a platform to oppose the ex-president.

-After losing her Republican primary this year, she will be leaving Congress in January.
+After losing her Republican primary to a Trump-endorsed challenger this year, she will be leaving Congress in January.

 But Cheney is not the only one to speak out against Trump’s latest comments against McConnell and Chao.

-Rep. Bennie Thompson (D-Miss.), the chair of both the House Homeland Security Committee and the Jan.
+Rep. Bennie Thompson (D-Miss.), the chairman of both the House Homeland Security Committee and the Jan.
 6 select committee, called Trump’s rhetoric “inflammatory and racist,” and argued that it could spark violence.

 “Former President Trump’s inflammatory and racist attacks directed at Senator McConnell aren’t helpful to the nation or our democracy.
 Worse yet, they could incite political violence, and the former President knows full well that extremists often view his words as marching orders,” Thompson wrote in a statement.